ariannedee/python-level-2/README.md

 Clone the repository.

 #### If you don't know git:
-1. Click the "Clone or download" (green) button at the top-right of the page
+1. Click the "Code" (green) button at the top-right of the page
 2. Click "Download ZIP"
 3. Unzip it and move the **python-level-2-master** folder to a convenient location

+### 4. Set up before class
+Open your IDE and load the course files.
+Run the file `python-level-2-master/Examples/example_1_review.py` and make sure it runs properly.

-### 5. At the beginning of class, download the PDF of the slides and reference material
+### 5. At the start of class
+Download the PDF of the slides and reference material.
 These should be in the **Resources** widget

 ## FAQs
 ### Can I use Python 2?

 Yes, but I highly recommend using Python 3.
 If you are using Python 2, a few commands will be different and you can't use [f-strings](https://realpython.com/python-f-strings/) to format strings.
-Please see the accompanying resource PDF (step 5) for a list of differences you'll see in this class.
+Please see the accompanying resource PDF (page 5) for a list of differences you'll see in this class.

 ### Can I use a different code editor besides PyCharm?

 Yes, but it is only recommended if you are already know it and are comfortable navigating to different files and running commands in the command line.
 If it has syntax highlighting for Python, that is ideal.

 ### PyCharm can't find Python 3